openconfig/featureprofiles/feature/experimental/tunnel/otg_tests/tunnel_interface_based_disable_enable_test/README.md

  *   Incoming traffic on DUT-PORT1 should start using additional Tunnel Interfaces  for encapsulation
  *   Incoming traffic flow should be equally distributed for Encapsulation(ECMP)
  *   No traffic loss expected
- *   Disabling and enabling the number of tunnel interfaces and related static route shouldn’t case traffic drops
+ *   Disabling and enabling the number of tunnel interfaces and related static route shouldn’t cause traffic drops
  *   Verify the Next hop counters for packet being diverted or sent for encapsulation
  *   Verify the tunnel interfaces counters to confirm the traffic encapsulation
  *   Verify the tunnel interfaces traffic/flow for equal distribution for optimal load balancing